Applicable Expansions

 - Reduce setup time as much as possible

-- Have separate component trays for "setup components" and "gameplay components"
+- Have separate trays for "setup components" and "gameplay components"

 - Allow for vertical box storage without components crushing each other